gardener/network-problem-detector/README.md

 [![reuse compliant](https://reuse.software/badge/reuse-compliant.svg)](https://reuse.software/)

 The Network Problem Detector performs and collects various checks between all nodes of a Kubernetes cluster, to its Kube API server and/or external endpoints.
-Checks are performed using TCP connections, PING (ICMP) or mDNS (UDP).
+Checks are performed using TCP connections, PING (ICMP) or DNS lookups (UDP).

 ## Summary